-So, read on as we take a look at some of the history of the best piano brands in the world.
+So read on as we take a look at the history of 11 of the best piano brands in the world.

 1. Steinway & Sons